 - Significantly lower latency in transaction confirmation compared to Agave on identical hardware

 In production on mainnet, the real-world impact is more nuanced.
-The network's throughput is constrained by consensus mechanics, not just a single validator's processing speed.
+The network's throughput is constrained by consensus mechanics, not just a single validator's processing speed — which is exactly what the consensus overhaul in our Solana Alpenglow upgrade explainer is designed to fix.
 But Firedancer validators consistently demonstrate:

 - Lower vote latency (faster consensus participation)